-- We evaluated the design effectiveness of controls over management's selection of the discount rates, short-term forecasts of future revenues and margins, and long-term growth rates used to determine the recoverable amount of each selected CGU. - · We agreed the underlying cash flow forecasts to the Board-approved projections and we evaluated management's ability to accurately forecast future revenues and margins by: - · performing a look-back analysis and comparing actual results to management's historical forecasts; and - · assessing the reasonableness of the impact of new products, the COVID-19 pandemic, and other macroeconomic activity on short-term cash flows. - · We assessed the reasonableness of the valuation model used by the Company compared to generally accepted valuation practices and accounting standards. - · We tested the source information underlying the determination of the discount rates through use of observable inputs from independent external sources. - · We developed independent estimates and compared those to the discount rates selected by management. - We compared the long-term growth rates, used by management to grow cash flows in order to calculate a terminal value, to independent external sources to assess the reasonableness of these rates.
+- We evaluated the design effectiveness of controls over management's selection of the discount rates, short-term forecasts of future revenues and margins, and long-term growth rates used to determine the recoverable amount of each selected CGU. - · We compared the underlying cash flow forecasts against budgets and we evaluated management's ability to accurately forecast future revenues and margins by: - · performing a look-back analysis and comparing actual results to management's historical forecasts; and - · assessing the reasonableness of the impact of new products, new partnerships and other macroeconomic activity on short-term cash flows. - · We assessed the reasonableness of the valuation model used by the Company compared to generally accepted valuation practices and accounting standards. - We tested the source information underlying the determination of the discount rates through use of observable inputs from independent external sources and we developed independent estimates and compared those to the discount rates selected by management. - · We developed independent estimates and compared those to the discount rates selected by management. - · We compared the long-term growth rates, used by management to grow cash flows in order to calculate a terminal value, to independent external sources to assess the reasonableness of these rates.